This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Now, let’s look at a bit of history surrounding the trime — a coin that was born from the need for small circulating silver coinage at a time when silver was scarce and the United States Postal Service charged just 3 cents to mail a letter.
+Now, let’s look at a bit of history surrounding the trime — a coin that was born from the need for small circulating silver coinage at a time when silver was scarce and the U.S. Postal Service charged just 3 cents to mail a letter.

-At only 14 millimeters, the coin quickly became the smallest silver coin in circulation, too.
+At only 14 millimeters, the trime coin quickly became the smallest silver coin in circulation, too!

-On the obverse of the 3-cent coin is a star emblazoned with the Union shield.
+On the obverse of the three-cent piece is a star emblazoned with the Union shield.